-The Green Revolution's stress on promoting monocultures of "high-yielding varieties", has yielded significant production increases.
+Agriculture: The Green Revolution's stress on promoting monocultures of "high-yielding varieties", has yielded significant production increases.
 However, the cost has been greater, and we are now paying for it.
-Foremost is the rapid erosion of crop and livestock (including poultry) diversity, especially from farmer's fields and the pastoralists' pastures.
-This loss of diversity has undermined the stability of farming systems, led to loss in soil fertility, made farmers more dependent on markets and outside agencies, reduced nutrition once obtained from "wild" foods on farms (e.g. fish and prawns in traditional rice fields), increased the need for expensive and poisonous chemical fertiliser and pesticides, and eroded the genetic diversity on which continuous crop and livestock development is based.
+Foremost is the rapid erosion of crop and livestock (including poultry) diversity. especially from farmers' fields and the pastoralists' pastures.
+This loss of diversity has undermined the stability of farming systems, led to loss in soil fertility, made farmers more dependent on markets and outside agencies, reduced nutrition once obtained from "wild" foods on farms (e.g. fish and prawns in traditional rice fields), increased the need for expensive and poisonous chemical fertilizer and pesticides, and eroded the genetic diversity on folio which continuous crop and livestock development is based.
 The impact is greatest on tens of millions of small farmers and pastoralists.
-The current draft agricultural policy fails to integrate these issues, focussing as it does on high-yielding hybrids and varieties, large scale agroprocessing, and other such strategies that have already eroded biodiversity and sustainability.
+The current draft agricultural policy fails to integrate these issues, focussing as it does on high-yielding hybrids and varieties, large-scale agroprocessing, and other such strategies that have already eroded biodiversity and sustainability.

-Water resources development

-Development of water resources for irrigation, drinking water and other purposes, has been fixated on mega projects.
+Water resources development: Development of water resources for irrigation, drinking water and other purposes, has been fixated on megaprojects.
 Big dams and irrigation projects have submerged several hundred thousand hectares of forests, displaced millions of people who have in turn put further pressure on natural resources, and led to damages in downstream aquatic and marine habitats.
-The Proposed National Water Policy makes some of the right noises regarding sustainability, but does not centrally integrate biodiversity and livelihood concerns.
-The relationship between watersheds and biologically diverse catchments, for instance, remains neglected.
+The key tool meant to ensure that economic development does not undermine the ecological basis on which all life depends, is Environmental Impact Assessment (EIA).
+Unfortunately, a series of recent events has shown what a farce this system has been reduced to, and made people realise what needs to be done to rescue and use its full potential.